 How to check for testicular cancer

 If you have testicles, then testicular cancer is something you need to take seriously, even if you’re young.
-While cancer might only feel like something to worry about when you’re older, testicular cancer is the most common type of cancer diagnosed in men aged 15 to 49 in the UK.
+While cancer might only feel like something to worry about when you’re older, testicular cancer is one of the most common types of cancer diagnosed in men aged 30 to 39 in the US.

 What is testicular cancer?

 But sometimes a cell’s DNA is altered, and it doesn’t terminate when it should.
-It continues to live, and it multiplies and spreads to form masses of cancerous cells called tumours.
-Cancerous tumours can damage your tissues and affect how your body works.
+It continues to live, and it multiplies and spreads to form masses of cancerous cells called tumors.
+Cancerous tumors can damage your tissues and affect how your body works.

 How to check for testicular cancer?